 Under IFRS 17, in certain circumstances, changes in the value of insurance liabilities may be recognised directly in equity through other comprehensive income (OCI), rather than through profit or loss.
 This option mainly concerns the effect of changes in the discount rate applied to insurance liabilities.
-CNP Assurances applies this option by mirroring the recognition in other comprehensive income of gains and losses on the underlying assets representing insurance obligations.
+The CNP Assurances group applies this option by mirroring the recognition in other comprehensive income of gains and losses on the underlying assets representing insurance obligations.